tingtingye24/stock-trading-front/README.md

 - [X] Users are able to see all transactions done in the account
 - [X] Users can view their portfolio to view their current stocks and current price
 - [X] Colors of stocks indicates if current value is greater, less than, or equal to the open price.
+- [X] Users can see all their transactions in the Transactions Tab

 ### Problems